Welcome to the Birds of North America Online!

 Subscriptions are available for as little as $5 for 30 days of full access!
 If you would like to subscribe to BNA Online, just visit the Cornell Lab of Ornithology E-Store.

 The common name of the Whooping Crane is probably derived from its Guard Call or Unison Call vocalizations.
 In the 1800s, this species was widespread but apparently never common in the tall- and mixed-grass prairie marshes of the north-central United States and southern Canada.
 It remains ecologically dependent on such inland freshwater wetlands and, in winter, on coastal brackish wetlands.
-Today (1990s) the only self-sustaining wild population of this crane nests in Wood Buffalo National Park in Northwest Territories, Canada, and adjacent areas of northeastern Alberta and winters on the Texas coast of the Gulf of Mexico.
-Small populations have been reintroduced to southeastern Idaho/western Wyoming and to central Florida.
-The U.S. Fish and Wildlife Service maintains a captive flock at the International Crane Foundation in Wisconsin; the National Biological Service maintains a flock at the Patuxent Environmental Science Center in Maryland; and the Canadian Wildlife Service administers a flock at the Calgary Zoo in Alberta.
+The only remaining self-sustaining wild population nests in or near Wood Buffalo National Park in the Northwest Territories and adjacent areas of northeastern Alberta, Canada, and winters on the Texas coast of the Gulf of Mexico.
+Attempted reintroductions in the Rocky Mountains (migratory) and in Florida (non-migratory) were unable to produce self-sustaining populations and have been discontinued.
+Reintroduction of a population migrating between Wisconsin and Florida began in 2001 and met with initial success, but its future will depend on solution of persistent nest failure.
+In 2010 a fourth reintroduction, to establish a non-migratory population, began in Louisiana.
+As of June 2014, 164 birds are maintained in captivity: 152 at five captive propagation facilities (Patuxent Wildlife Research Center, Maryland; International Crane Foundation, Wisconsin; Calgary Zoo, Alberta; Audubon Species Survival Center, Louisiana; and San Antonio Zoo, Texas), and an additional 12 birds at seven display facilities (S. Zimorski pers. comm.).

-This species is perennially monogamous and typically begins egg production at age 4 years in the wild, but at ages 5 to 11 in captivity.
-Females lay a 2-egg clutch annually but seldom fledge more than 1 young.
+This species is perennially monogamous and typically begins egg production at ages 3 or 4 years in the wild, but often not until ages 5 to 11 in captivity.
+Females usually lay a 2-egg clutch annually but seldom fledge more than 1 young.
 Both parents care for the young for 10 to 11 months, and young learn migration routes by following their parents.
 Wild birds may survive an estimated 25 years, captive birds 40 or more years.